dineshpinto/qudi-hira-analysis/develop/20200818_Akiyama_AFM.md

 ```python
 fit = True
 ```

-The Q-factor is calculated as:
+### Q-factor
 $$ Q = \frac{f_R}{\Delta f} = \frac{f_R}{2 \sigma} $$

-Erros are calculated as (this also gives an estimate of the SNR):
+Errors are calculated as (this also gives an estimate of the SNR):
 $$ \frac{\Delta Q}{Q} = \sqrt{ \left( \frac{\Delta (\Delta f)}{\Delta f} \right)^2 + \left( \frac{\Delta (\sigma)}{\sigma} \right)^2 } $$

+### SNR
+best fit values / standard error of the residuals

+These are better viewed as relative values than as absolute measures.

+### Chi-square
 Another estimate of the SNR, is the reduced Chi square (lower is better):
 $$ \chi^2_\nu = \frac{\chi^2} \nu $$
 where chi-squared is a weighted sum of squared deviations: